Night Shift (1982 film): Soundtrack

 The soundtrack was released solely on vinyl and cassette.
 The versions of "Talk Talk" and "Penthouse and Pavement" that are on the soundtrack are different from any other releases of the songs as they were specially mixed for the soundtrack.

 Other songs heard in the film include "You Really Got Me" by Van Halen and a live version of "Jumpin' Jack Flash" by the Rolling Stones, taken from the 1977 live album Love You Live; a section of "Cutting Branches for a Temporary Shelter" by the Penguin Cafe Orchestra is also heard.

 Reception

 Box office

-Night Shift grossed $21,095,638 million at the domestic box office.
+Night Shift grossed $21,095,638 at the domestic box office.

 Critical reception

 Night Shift received mostly positive reviews from critics.
 On review aggregator website Rotten Tomatoes the film holds an approval rating of 93% based on 28 reviews, with an average rating of 6.70/10.
 The site's critics consensus reads, "Night Shift bristles with pitch-perfect laughs thanks to Ron Howard's snappy direction and a side-splitting turn from Michael Keaton."
 On Metacritic, the film has a weighted average score of 62 out of 100, based on 11 reviews, indicating "generally favorable reviews".
 Many reviewers praised the performances of the two male leads, particularly Michael Keaton.

 TV Guide's Movie Guide wrote that "Winkler turns in the best performance of his career, and Keaton is wonderful."
 The Chicago Reader's Jonathan Rosenbaum compared Night Shift to the subsequent comedy film Risky Business (which also dealt with the theme of prostitution), noting that Night Shift is not "as snappily directed or as caustically conceived, ... but it's arguably just as sexy and almost as funny."
 Janet Maslin of The New York Times, however, deemed Night Shift "a halfway funny movie, one that's got loads of good gags in its first half and nothing but trouble in its second."
 Gene Siskel, writing in the Chicago Tribune, gave the film two stars out of four but hailed Keaton's "superb comic performance", writing that "based on this one role, I would now pay to see Keaton in just about anything.
 Anything except Night Shift."